trpc/trpc/www/docs/nextjs/introduction.md

   - `links` to customize the flow of data between tRPC Client and the tRPC-server.
 [Read more](../client/links.md).
 - Optional:
   - `queryClientConfig`: a configuration object for the React Query `QueryClient` used internally by the tRPC React hooks: [QueryClient docs](https://tanstack.com/query/v4/docs/reference/QueryClient)
-  - `headers`: an object or a function that returns an object of outgoing tRPC requests
   - `transformer`: a transformer applied to outgoing payloads.
 Read more about [Data Transformers](data-transformers)
-  - `fetch`: customize the implementation of `fetch` used by tRPC internally
-  - `AbortController`: customize the implementation of `AbortController` used by tRPC internally
   - `abortOnUnmount`: determines if in-flight requests will be cancelled on component unmount.
 This defaults to `false`.

 ### `ssr`-boolean (default: `false`)